A Book of Hospitalities and a Record of Guests

 Love Sonnets Hoodlum title

 Wallace Irwin (1875-1959) was a well-known humorist in the early 1900s.
-He attended Stanford University where he edited two humor magazines, but was expelled for writing satirical poetry about the faculty.
-Soon after, Irwin was hired as a writer by the Hearst Corporation.
-(Getting kicked out of a university seems to have been a requirement for local humorists: Gelett Burgess was fired by UC Berkeley after pulling down a statue of Henry Cogswell.
+Born in Oneida, New York and raised in Colorado, Irwin attended Stanford University where he edited two humor magazines, but was expelled for writing satirical poetry about the faculty.
+Afterwards, Irwin wrote for the Overland Monthly and San Francisco Examiner, and hung out with the local bohemian crowd.
+(Getting kicked out of a university seems to have been a requirement for local humorists: in 1894, Gelett Burgess was fired by UC Berkeley after pulling down a statue of pro-temperance campaigner Henry Cogswell.
 Burgess clearly saw a kindred soul in Irwin.)

 Irwin’s humor has not aged well.
 In Love Sonnets of a Hoodlum, our hoodlum hero fancies a lady and attempts to win her favor, but neither Irwin’s slang nor his references will be familiar to today’s readers.